Your Guide to Zinc Oxide and Titanium Dioxide Sunscreen

 Redness and Rosacea

-Because zinc oxide is both noncomedogenic (non-pore clogging) and antimicrobial, it is a good choice for those with redness and rosacea due to highly sensitive skin.
-Not only is it gentle, but the antimicrobial properties can help wounds or other skin damage in the event that you do get burnt.
+Because zinc oxide is both non comedogenic (non-pore clogging) and antimicrobial, it is a good choice for those with redness and rosacea due to highly sensitive skin.
+So, you don’t have to worry about irritation when applying sunscreen to your face if it has natural ingredients like zinc oxide and titanium dioxide.
+Not only is it gentle, but its antimicrobial properties can help wounds or other skin damage in the event that you do get burnt.

 If you’re looking to fight excessive redness, our Sunforgettable Total Protection Face Shield is a hydrating, antioxidant-rich formula with 12% zinc oxide.
 It also contains Vital ET, Vitamin B3, and a chamomile oil derivative called Bisabolol, all known for their calming properties.